Saturday, 1 October 2016

-Announcing a new masterclass and training program, focused on the needs of regional South Australian storytellers and visual artists ready to embark on their journey to create large scale projection in their town.
+Announcing a new masterclass, focused on the needs of regional South Australian storytellers and visual artists ready to embark on their journey to create large scale projection.

 Leading Lights brings the participating artists together in a process designed to develop specialised skills in digital art / animation / projection, storytelling, community art, cultural development, remote collaboration, workshop facilitation and creative project facilitation, in which they maintain project momentum, strengthening relationships between several remotely connected partners, stakeholders and groups.

-There are up currently 8 places in the program, of which four places have been filled.
+There are up to 20 places in the program, of which six places have been filled.
 During the program, there are two levels of training.

 1: Regional Digital Arts Collaboration: specialist skills involved in the production of projection art and digital arts projects.